FREE Case Evaluation

 - Alcohol education classes

 If you have more than one DWI or DUI, the penalties become more severe; jail time, community service requirements, and fines may all increase.
 In some cases, a person’s driver’s license may be revoked completely.
 Naturally, a DWI or DUI conviction can have consequences in your life both personally and professionally and can be a formidable obstacle in securing a loan, employment, or the reinstatement of privileges such as obtaining a driver’s license.
-A DWI and DUI charge can have long-lasting effects.
+Having an attorney as your advocate throughout civil, administrative, and criminal proceedings can be invaluable to the preservation of your freedom, financial stability, and driving privilege.

 Contact Ed Tayter Today

 If you have been charged with a DUI or DWI, you need to know your options.
 Contacting a Columbia DUI Lawyer is the first step in handling your case.
-A Columbia DUI Lawyer can assist you by explaining Maryland DUI and DWI laws in depth, making recommendations for pleadings, and representing you when your day in court arrives.
-Columbia DUI Lawyers can negotiate for the mitigation or complete dismissal of your DWI or DUI charge and help you get your get your legal record back on track.
+Ed Tayter will assist you by explaining Maryland DUI/DWI laws in depth, making recommendations for pleadings, and representing you when your day in court arrives.
+Mr. Tayter will negotiate for the mitigation or complete dismissal of your DWI/DUI charge and help you get your get your legal record back on track.
 We all make mistakes, but we do not have to be punished for them for a lifetime.
-A, aggressive, hardworking, and knowledgeable Columbia DUI Lawyer can work to avoid this from happening and fight to ensure that your record is not permanently stained.
+You can depend on the aggressive, hardworking, and knowledgeable approach of Mr. Tayter and his attorneys to fight to ensure that your record is not permanently stained.